tooll3/t3/README.md

 ### Completing the installation

    1. Start `Install/install.bat` To initialize some dependencies and the default view layouts.
-If you cleaned your solution with visual studio, you might need to run the install.bat script again.
+If you cleaned your solution with Visual Studio, you might need to run the install.bat script again.

 ## Building and starting

    1. Open `t3.sln`
-   2. In the Solution Explorer right click on **T3** to open the Properties panel.
+   2. In the Solution Explorer, right click on **T3** to open the Properties panel.
 Under the section **Debug**, change the **Working  directory** for all build modes to `..`.
 This is important, because the Resources folder needs to be on the same logical level as the starting directory.
-If this is not match you will experience errors like "t3.ico" not found.
+If this is not match, you will experience errors like "t3.ico" not found.
    3. Start the project in Debug or Release mode

 ## Get Help